Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: FLASH: Methodology

-To win a lottery of having a sparse network yielding high accuracy at reduced parameters, we identify two key characteristics of sparse learning, namely, the pruning sensitivity and mask learnability towards convergence.
-To explicitly adhere to these two important aspects, in FLASH, we present a two-stage sparse FL method, \texttt{stage 1}: targeting sensitivity analysis to identify good initial sparse mask for each layer, \texttt{stage 2}: targeting training to learn masks and weights.
-In particular, to evaluate layer sensitivity in \texttt{stage 1}, the server randomly selects a small fraction of clients ([$\mathcal{C}_d$]), each locally sparse learning \cite{kundu2021dnr} for few warm-up epochs ($E_d$) ($L$4-8 in Algo. \ref{algo:sparse_fl}).
-Upon collection of layer-wise sensitivity from the clients, for each layer $l$, the server estimates average density\footnote{which is same as sensitivity for a layer.} $\hat{d}^l$ as $\frac{\sum_{i=1}^{c_d}d^l_i}{c_d}$, where $d^l_i$ is the density at layer $l$ in $i^{th}$ client.
-As these averaged layer-wise density values may not necessarily yield to the target density $d$, for a model with $K$ parameters we follow the following \textit{density re-calibration}
+This stage aims to identify a good sparse mask the server can provide to the participating clients.
+However, since in FL, the server does not have access to the training data, the server requires the help of the clients to estimate layer importance.
+Server first randomly selects a small fraction of clients ([$\mathcal{C}_d$]) and asks them to perform sparse learning (locally) on their private data for a few warm-up epochs ($E_d$) ($L$\ref{5th:line:algo}-\ref{9th:line:algo} in Algorithm~\ref{algo:sparse_fl}).
+It then evaluates each of $c_d$ clients' layer sensitivities via Eq.~\ref{eq:layer_sens}.
+For each layer $l$, the server estimates average density \footnote{which is the same as sensitivity for a layer.} by averaging the sensitivity of that layer over $c_d$ clients, i.e. $\hat{d}^l$ = $\frac{\sum_{i=1}^{c_d}d^l_i}{c_d}$, where $d^l_i$ is the density at layer $l$ in $i^{th}$ client.
+As these averaged layer-wise density values may not necessarily satisfy the target density ($d$) criteria, for a model with $K$ parameters, we present the following \textit{density re-calibration} formulation

-$k^l$ is dense model's parameter size for layer $l$.
-For each layer $l$ of the model, the server then creates a binary sparse mask tensor that is randomly initialized, with a fraction of 1s $\propto$ $d^l_c$ ($L$10).
-In \texttt{stage 2}, the server begins the training rounds starting with a sparse model initialization following the sparse mask computed in \texttt{stage 1} ($L$11).
-Particularly, at each round, the clients perform sparse learning for $E$ epochs ($L$21-26) with the choice to either train the mask or keep training on the weights with the mask frozen ($L$25).
-The later allows the clients to intermittently share masks saving up-link cost.
+$k^l$ is the dense model's parameter size for layer $l$.
+For each layer $l$ in the model, the server creates a binary sparse mask tensor that is randomly initialized with a fraction of ones $\propto$ $d^l_c$ ($L$\ref{12th:line:algo} in Algorithm~\ref{algo:sparse_fl}).